weeeBox/mobile-system-design/topics/mobile-pagination-deep-dive.md

 *   **Solution:**
     *   **View Recycling:** Explain the pattern of reusing UI components.
 As a user scrolls, views that leave the screen are "recycled" and re-bound with new data for entering items.
 This ensures the memory footprint corresponds to the *screen size*, not the total *list size*.
     *   **Diffing:** Discuss using background threads to calculate the difference between the old and new list states (Insertions, Deletions, Moves).
 This allows the UI thread to animate only the specific changes, preventing jank.
-    *   **Large Data Sets:** For massive lists (10k+ items), discuss "Windowing"—dropping off-screen pages from the backing data structure to prevent Out-Of-Memory (OOM) errors.
+    *   **Large Data Sets:** For massive lists (10k+ items), discuss "Windowing" - dropping off-screen pages from the backing data structure to prevent Out-Of-Memory (OOM) errors.

 ### 3.4 UX Patterns: Skeletons vs. Spinners
 *   **Problem:** How to indicate loading state for the initial page vs. subsequent pages.